JuliaDataScience/JuliaDataScience/contents/why_julia.md

 # Why Julia? {#sec:why_julia}

-The world of data science is already filled with different opensource programming languages.
+The world of data science is already filled with different open source programming languages.

 Industry has mostly adopted Python and academia have adopted R.
 **Why bother learning other language?**